cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

 - :doc:`Spark Programs <spark-programs>`
 - :doc:`Services <services>`

-A :doc:`namespace <namespaces>` is a physical grouping of application and data in CDAP.
+A :doc:`Namespace <namespaces>` is a physical grouping of application and data in CDAP.
 Conceptually, namespaces can be thought of as a partitioning of a CDAP instance.
 All applications and data live in an explicit CDAP namespace.

-Additionally, the :doc:`transaction system <transaction-system>` is an essential service that provides ACID (*atomicity, consistency, isolation,* and *durability*) guarantees, critical in applications where data accuracy is required.
+Additionally, the :doc:`Transaction System <transaction-system>` is an essential service that provides ACID (*atomicity, consistency, isolation,* and *durability*) guarantees, critical in applications where data accuracy is required.